- Download our Moving to Denmark Guide (PDF)

 Unconscious bias training in Denmark

-Unconscious bias can profoundly affect both personal and work conditions.
-In the workplace, unchecked bias undermines vital aspects of the company, with negative effects on employee performance, retention and recruitment.
 In a bid to create a better work environment, many companies are beginning to institute unconscious bias training.
-There are also several online resources that can be used to improve self-awareness regarding bias.
+Organisations like the Living Institute provide specialised training for employees, leaders, and teams across Denmark.
+There are also several online resources that you can use to improve self-awareness regarding bias.

 Useful resources